 Installation of the New Pressure Switch

-- Reinstall Pressure Switch Tube: Reconnect the small pressure switch tube to both the check valve and the new pressure switch, tightening the fittings securely.
+- Reinstall Pressure Switch Tube: Reconnect the small pressure switch tube to both the check valve and the new pressure switch, tightening fittings securely.

-- Reinstall Tank Pressure Gauge: Screw the tank pressure gauge onto the new pressure switch and tighten it firmly.
+- Reinstall Tank Pressure Gauge: Screw the tank pressure gauge onto the new pressure switch and tighten firmly.

 Reassembly and Testing